 Viagra is now routinely being used, in other words, by private partyers posting at sites throughout the Web; by ravers as an additive to weekend drug cocktails (Ecstasy, GHB, Special K) that leave them euphoric but too stoned to function; by circuit queens as date insurance; by bodybuilders to counteract the testosterone-reducing effects of decadurabolin and other popular steroids; by porn actors once reliant on Caverject syringes or fluffers; by armies of male escorts; by scores of clubbers on the island of Ibiza who last summer staged a Viagra bacchanal as a world-famous DJ spun music for a crowd that once would have found itself too tired and stoned after a night of flailing to be grinding each other into the sand at daybreak.
 And it’s increasingly being used by women alerted to the fact that clitoral engorgement is one of Viagra’s delightful effects.

-once widely thought that impotence was psychological in origin, “we know now that the vast majority of cases can be linked to some organic cause.”
+“Obviously we can’t track these kinds of usage,” says Pfizer spokesperson Mariann Caprino.
+“We’re a responsible developer and maker of medicines, advocating the appropriate use of our medicine for what is potentially a serious medical condition.”
+While it was once widely thought that impotence was psychological in origin, “we know now that the vast majority of cases can be linked to some organic cause.”
 It remains very important, adds Caprino, “to see a doctor in person.
 We don’t have a single ad out there that says, ‘Do it yourself.’ ”

 Still, when the huge multinational pharmaceutical corporation introduced Viagra, in April 1998, it did so with an ad campaign that largely bypassed traditional medical media, marketing the impotence drug directly to consumers instead.
 The $185 million Pfizer allocated for Viagra ads targeted at the public represented a 27 percent increase over the company’s previous promotional budget.
 The ads urged the 30 million who suffer from some degree of erectile dysfunction in their lives (half of all men 40 to 70) to consult a physician and “Let the Dance Begin.”
 A great many obviously took the advice, although skipping the office visit and copping their Viagra the easy way, by clicking a mouse.

 As even a cursory scan of the Internet shows, there are now thousands of cyber pharmacies dispensing Viagra.
 (One major search engine has links to 600 sites.)
 Potential consumers for Viagra are screened with a medical questionnaire, which is reviewed and, one assumes, almost invariably approved by an online physician; the pills are then prescribed in 50- or 100-milligram doses and delivered by overnight courier.

 A potential problem with this system is cost, since a recent University of Pennsylvania study of 46 Internet sites selling Viagra online found fees as much as 10 percent higher than at pharmacies.
 The average fee for consulting an Internet physician is $70, roughly 16.7 percent higher than a typical doctor’s visit, the study found.
 Add the price of the drugs-$10 a pill, usually dispensed in lots of 30-and an $18 FedEx charge and, as FDA commissioner Jane Henney notes, consumers not only hazard paying more for medicines purchased online, but “bypass state and federal regulations,” thereby risking greater side effects and possibly missing diseases underlying a failure to achieve erection.
 “You often don’t know what’s in the drug you order, who made it, where it came from, where the online physician is, who is prescribing the drug, or even if he is a physician at all,” says Bernard Bloom, research professor at Penn’s department of medicine and lead author of the online pharmacy study.

 To an enormous number of consumers this is valid but apparently irrelevant information.
 “Who needs Viagra?” asks Eric Thom, whose 18-month-old confimed.com and viagraguys. com are leading online suppliers of the drug.
 “No one needs it the way you need streptomycin.
 Medically, no one requires an erection.
 Do I have the kind of erection at 42, the same ability to go as long as I did at 17?
 Probably not.”

-17 longer.
+The ways consumers are now dosing may have less to do with being middle-aged than with being overworked, overstressed, overstimulated, less than fit, sometimes inebriated, occasionally stoned-in short, being average American males.
+In a sense, says Thom, Viagra is already “a lifestyle drug.
+It’s about staying 17 longer.
 People use it to counteract lack of sleep, stress, alcohol, legal or illegal substances that affect them becoming erect.”
 Even Pfizer’s literature has a tacit tendency to indict the masculine quotidian: When the organ in question stops producing its magical transformation, is the cause undiagnosed adult-onset diabetes or latent prostate cancer?
 Or is it that its owner is “working late at the office or spending hours in front of the TV as a way of avoiding sexual intimacy,” as one Pfizer fact sheet suggests?
 Either way, there’s an easy fix for that lazy broken-down penis: Take a blue pill and rub.

 “I know a lot of guys 25 and under who are taking it now, for insurance, or if they’re going out to play,” says 29-year-old Jonah Falcon, a local actor and sometime escort renowned for a penis once likened to a loaf of Wonder Bread.
 “They’re also taking drugs to concentrate it in the system, stuff that makes the effects last a much longer time.
 I’ve used it myself, of course, but I should point out that it doesn’t just work on its own.
 The spirit has to be willing.
 It doesn’t work if you’re not turned on.”